 In either case, if the magistrate does not make the required findings, the child shall be immediately released to the child’s parent, guardian or other custodian.
+If the required findings are made and the child remains in secure detention, a detention hearing must be held within the timeframes outlined in subdivision (b)(2).
 “Magistrate” means a person designated as such pursuant to the provisions of T.C.A §§ 37-1-107 or 40-1-106.
 Probable cause determinations shall be based on a written affidavit, which may be sworn to in person or by audio-visual electronic means.

 (2) If a child alleged to be delinquent is taken into custody pursuant to an order of attachment or if a probable cause determination is made pursuant to paragraph (b), the child shall not remain in detention longer than 72 hours, excluding nonjudicial days, but in no event more than 84 hours, unless a detention hearing is held.
 For a child so detained, a petition setting forth the allegations against the child and the basis for asserting the court’s jurisdiction shall be filed prior to the child’s detention hearing.

 (c) Secure detention of delinquent child.

 (1) A child alleged to be delinquent and not released shall be placed in a juvenile detention facility.
 The court and the child’s parent, guardian or other custodian shall immediately be notified of the child’s location and of the reason for the child’s detention.

 (2) A child not released shall be informed upon being placed in the detention facility, both verbally and in writing, by a person designated by the court of:

 (A) The reason for being detained, including the nature of the alleged offense;